SuperTapood/Cudheart/roadmap.md

 - [ ] deprecate containers and get rid of CUtil
 - [ ] a bunch of new assertions and their exceptions
 - [ ] optimize the functions (mainly for loops)
+- [ ] implement a few python type functions (mainly print and stuff)
 - [ ] add more scenerios to shape mismatch exception
 - [ ] test every function
 - [ ] inplace in every function